The world’s most complete database of Brazilian Jiu-Jitsu concepts. Over 100 mental models so far and counting!

 Calculate the risk and possible reward before taking any action. - Shifting Platforms

-Continuously move and switch angles to prevent your opponent from applying pressure against you. - Short-term/Long-term Paradox
+Continuously move and switch angles to prevent your opponent from applying pressure against you. - Static vs. Dynamic Control

 Find or create environments where you’re likely to get the best result. - Technique Chaining

-A non-stop series of attacks works a lot better than a single attack. - Tipping Points
+A series of attacks works better than a single attack by itself. - Timeframe Paradox

 Once you have sufficient leverage or momentum, your desired outcome can no longer be denied. - Tokui Waza